cgh2797/NEURON/README.md

-# NEURON simulation
-NEURON is a simulation environment for modeling individual neurons and networks of neurons.

 ## Neuron
-https://www.neuron.yale.edu/neuron/
+NEURON is a simulation environment for modeling individual neurons and networks of neurons. https://www.neuron.yale.edu/neuron/

 ## ModelDB: computational neuroscience models